Keithin8a/obscure-koala/README.md

     * Delivers value by keeping the UI clean and more user friendly
     * Call a refresh for the page data when modal closes

+## Technical Choices

+I decided that I would keep all the rendering logic on the frontend in this project since we know that we are wanting to eventually use react.
+This reduces the risk of migration because the backend should be able to stay the same no matter how we use the frontend.